 Your alarm goes off.
 You turn to look at your clock (or in my case, and probably the case of many others, your phone) and you want at least another hour or more of sleep.
 Many hit the snooze, many begrudgingly get up.
 It’s a new day and we have to get up eventually.

 My day starts at 4:30 a.m. (that’s crazy, right?).
-I get up, take a shower, turn on my computer and start sipping my morning coffee.
+I get up, take a shower, turn on my computer, grind my beans with my Mazzer coffee grinder and start sipping my morning coffee.
 Website work and social media postings.
 Sip coffee.
 Check emails.
 Sip coffee.
 Watch the news.
 Sip coffee.
 Start getting ready for my job that pays the bills.
 Sip coffee.
 Pour another cup of coffee on my way to work.
 Drink another cup about an hour into my work day.
 That’s become my morning routine, and coffee is very much a part of it.

 I don’t consider myself a coffee snob.
 When I go to Starbucks, 9 times out of 10, I’ll order a Tall or Grande Blonde, as I prefer the lighter roast.
 I add my own cream and Stevia-based product and that’s about it.
 Nothing fancy here, y’all.